d3fc/d3fc/site/src/components/introduction/building-a-chart.md

 The chart is starting to look pretty good!
 The only remaining tasks are to add text to the annotations and highlight the bars which have exceeded the lower target line.

 This is an interesting problem, the elements that need to be styled or modified have been created by the various components you have been making use of.
 How do you modify the way that components render themselves?
-This is where [decorate pattern](/components/introduction/decorate-pattern.html) comes in.
+This is where {{{ hyperlink 'decorate-pattern.html' title='decorate pattern' }}} comes in.

 With the decorate pattern you gain access to the data join that is used to render a component, this allows you to add logic to the enter, update and exit selections, adding elements or mutating the elements that the component itself constructs.
-You can see numerous examples of this pattern in the [decorate pattern](/components/introduction/decorate-pattern.html) documentation.
+You can see numerous examples of this pattern in the {{{ hyperlink 'decorate-pattern.html' title='decorate pattern' }}} documentation.

 In this case, decorate is used to locate the 'left handle' of the line annotation, to add the text label, and to change the fill property of the path elements used to render the bar series.